Horizontal cropped view of American Stanford dog hiding under a blanket

 None of the above typically shows dramatic results, but they can help to reduce symptoms.

 This is a surprisingly simple and effective treatment for many dogs.
-A “pressure wrap” is anything that wraps around the dog’s torso and chest to provide a constant, gentle pressure.
+A “pressure wrap” is anything that wraps around the dog’s torso and chest to provide constant, gentle pressure which can help with anxiety relief.

-You can try to make one yourself out of an appropriately sized t-shirt, or purchase a Thundershirt.
-Pressure wraps often show good results with the first usage, however some dogs require two, three, or more usages before you see reduced or eliminated symptoms.
+You can try to make one yourself out of an appropriately sized T-shirt.
+Pressure wraps often show good results with the first usage, however, some dogs require two, three, or more usages before you see reduced or eliminated symptoms.

-If you want to give it a try, several books are available on the subject.
+If you want to give it a try, you can find various resources on the subject.
 However, it’s best to consult your vet and possibly a professional pet behaviorist for the most effective results.

 4. Medications